UGAWG/solution-adapt-results/onera-m6/euler-m084-a306-fun3d/README.md

 - aspect ratio limited to 10-1
 - gradation limited to 1.5
 - hessian on boundary averaged from interior
-- geometry constraints applied
+- geometry constraints applied (10 points per radian, gradation limited to 1.5)
-- target complexity 10000
+- target complexity 10000 (higher due to addition of geometry constraints)